linuxlaber/Spaced-Reps/README.md

 I would like to talk about my struggles in developing the code for option 4 which is Add/Check solution.
 I have 3 ideas I proposed, 2 didn't work, and only 1 made it out.
 That 1 idea however is the reason why this project has the feature to add and check solutions.

+Note that the increment for the interval will always be +3 days.
+You can't customize it.

 Idea 1:

 Idea 2: